 We conduct in-depth bottom-up ESG analyses, where relevant.
-The assessment aims to evaluate the issuers' performance in terms of responsibility, materiality, and sustainability.
+These assessments aim to evaluate the issuers' performance in terms of responsibility, materiality, and sustainability.
 SRI analysts, alongside the investment team consider various sustainability indicators, specific and material to each sub-sector to best reflect how companies manage ESG risks and opportunities they are exposed to.